Underfloor Heating Installation Guide

 How Much Does It Cost to Install Underfloor Heating?

-The cost of installing underfloor heating varies greatly depending on the type of system, as electric underfloor heating is normally priced at £60 per square metre, while a wet system costs up to £100 per square metre.
+The cost of installing underfloor heating varies greatly depending on the type of system.

 The size of the room and the type of flooring will also factor into the price, as will ease of access and property location.

-You may also want to consider additional costs such as a new boiler, which you may have to consider If your system is small.
+You may also want to consider additional costs such as installing a new boiler, which you may have to consider if your current system is small.

 If installing underfloor heating before flooring, you will also have to factor in the cost of the new floor, which again will vary depending on the type of floor you choose.